 We will download the latest version of Metasploit Framework via Git so we can use msfupdate to keep it updated:

-Install using bundler the requiered gems and versions:
+Install using bundler the required gems and versions:

 Lets create the links to the commands so we can use them under any user and not being under the framework folder, for this we need to be in the metasploit-framework folder if not already in it:

 cd metasploit-framework sudo bash -c 'for MSF in $(ls msf*); do ln -s /opt/metasploit-framework/$MSF /usr/local/bin/$MSF;done'

 If you wish to develop and contribute to the product you can follow the additional steps here Metasploit Dev Environment .
 For this you will need a GitHub account and you will fork the project in to your own account.
 I personally keep my dev copy of Metasploit in ~/Development folder and after an initial run of msfconsole I keep my database.yml file in ~/.msf4/cofig folder and adjust the MSF_DATABASE_CONFIG variable for it or run msfconsole with the -y option and point it to a YAML file with the correct configuration.

 curl -# -o /tmp/armitage.tgz http://www.fastandeasyhacking.com/download/armitage-latest.tgz sudo tar -xvzf /tmp/armitage.tgz -C /opt sudo ln -s /opt/armitage/armitage /usr/local/bin/armitage sudo ln -s /opt/armitage/teamserver /usr/local/bin/teamserver sudo sh -c "echo java -jar /opt/armitage/armitage.jar \$\* > /opt/armitage/armitage" sudo perl -pi -e 's/armitage.jar/\/opt\/armitage\/armitage.jar/g' /opt/armitage/teamserver